KlazHTT/personal-website/posts/2024-09-03_hello-world.md

 I think the primary issue was that I would select processes and platforms that caused a lot of friction between writing and posting, so I never wanted to go through the effort of posting a quick thought snippet.

-This time I have decided to use a dedicated blog platform to make it easier on myself.
-At an initial glance, [Ghost](https://ghost.org/) seems snappy and has enough features to satisfy my needs for now.
+This time I have decided to use a dedicated blog platform in order to make it easier on myself.
+At an initial glance, [Ghost](https://ghost.org/) seems to fit the bill  and has enough features to satisfy my needs for now.

 Let's see if this one sticks.
 Hopefully, it does.